eliamartani/talk-vuejs-testing/README.md

 ## About

-This little talk is to measure the importance of creating tests on our projects and eventually helping us from making mistakes in the future
+This little talk is to measure the importance of creating tests on our projects and eventually helping us to avoid from making mistakes in the future

 ## Tools